-Preparation requires checking how your old cabinets are originally finished.
+Preparation requires checking how your old kitchen and bathroom cabinets are originally finished.
 In order to have the best and long-lasting results, we advise you to read and follow these tips.

-B) Oil varnish or paint: To test, wipe a section with nail polish remover on a cotton ball.
-If the colour comes off, it is a water-base (hurray!).
-Go to Step C.
+- Oil varnish or paint: To test, wipe a section with nail polish remover on a cotton ball.
+If the colour comes off, it is water-based (hurray!).
+Go to next Step.

 If the colour does not come off, it is an oil-based paint: TSP-E or Colorantic™ Varnish Cleaner & Remover + wipe with a damp cloth + sand lightly + undercoat (primer).

-C) Water-based paint or varnish: TSP-E or Colorantic™ Varnish Cleaner & Remover, sand lightly to remove any luster, if present.
+- Water-based paint or varnish: TSP-E or Colorantic™ Varnish Cleaner & Remover, sand lightly to remove any lustre, if present.

-- Paint 1 to 3 coats, as required.
-Start with the Colorantic™ microfibre roll and finish with one of the Colorantic™ paint brushes.
-Pale colors such as white may require more coats, and you may have best results with a primer, especially if the cabinets have knots.
+3: Paint 1 to 3 coats, as required.
+Start with the Colorantic™ microfibre roll and finish with one of the Colorantic™ paintbrushes.
+Pale colours such as white may require more coats, and you may have the best results with a primer, especially if the cabinets have knots.
 Each layer dries in 30 to 60 minutes, and you may paint another coat as soon as your previous coat is dry to the touch.

-- Colorantic™ Top Coat (varnish) is recommended as a final protective layer, as this will allow easier cleaning of the cabinet doors.
+4: Use Colorantic™ Top Coat (varnish) as a final protective layer, as this will allow easier cleaning of the cabinet doors.
 To apply the Top Coat, we suggest to using a foam-gray brush (with a small handle).
 Do not use the same brush used for painting.
 Let cure for 7 to 14 days before cleaning.